Meigyoku-Thmn/YTSubConverter/README.md

 # About this fork
-It has 4 additional advanced settings that you can apply for each style:
+It has additional advanced settings that you can apply for each style:
 - Pin font name to avoid being overriden
+- Pin or clear font edge type
+- Clear background and foreground style
 - Clear font size
-- Clear background and foreground style
 - Don't use space in padding

+And several global settings:
+- Disable time rounding
+- Set FPS
+- Set frame step
 ---

 # YTSubConverter